 As my San Francisco series comes to a close, it feels fitting to end with the Golden Gate Bridge.
 Photographing and walking this iconic structure had long been a dream of mine, and finally experiencing both was unforgettable.

-I captured the bridge from every angle—from the Visitor Center to North Vista Point, and even atop Battery Spencer.
+I captured the bridge from many angles—from the Visitor Center to North Vista Point, and even atop Battery Spencer.
 Each vantage offered a unique perspective on the bridge and the city beyond, highlighting its strength, grace, and presence.

 Aquatic Cove